glic3rinu/passlib/docs/lib/passlib.hash.msdcc2.rst

   but the actual value of this limit is unclear; sources report it to be set at assorted values from 26 to 128 characters, and it may in fact vary between Windows releases.
-  The one consistent peice of information is that passwords above the limit are simply not allowed (rather than truncated ala :class:`~passlib.hash.des_crypt`).
+  The one consistent piece of information is that passwords above the limit are simply not allowed (rather than truncated ala :class:`~passlib.hash.des_crypt`).
   Because of this, Passlib does not currently enforce a size limit: